The Boris Goldovsky collection is organized into eight series:

 Chapter drafts, a typed and edited complete manuscript, and a proof copy of Goldovsky’s memoir My Road to Opera are contained in this series.
 Other writings include: The Riddle of Musical Tempo; History in Opera, a Verdi Trilogy; Note on Rigoletto; a booklet titled, The Story of the Goldovsky Opera Institute; articles entitled “Opera in English,” and “Touring the Opera”; a draft of and master copy of “Good Afternoon Ladies and Gentlemen: Intermission Scripts from the Met Broadcasts"; and a typewritten essay, “Forgettable Characters I Meet.”

-The final and largest series in this collection is made up of photographs.
+The largest series in this collection is made up of photographs.
 The

 photographs have been organized into several categories: press photos/head shots of Goldovsky; candids of Goldovsky; professional and social occasion photos; personal and family photos; rehearsal and tour photos; press photos of individual singers (organized alphabetically by the singer’s last name); opera production photos; scene sketches; set design and construction photos; historical opera character sketches; historical opera singer photos; and photos of composers (color illustrations from a publication.)